 Job market in Mozambique

-The largest sectors in the country include agriculture, tourism and transportation.
+The largest sectors in the country include agriculture, tourism and transport.
 With the country's arable land, natural beauty and historical heritage, it's easy to understand why these sectors thrive.
-More than 70 percent of the population is employed in the agricultural sector.
+Approximately 70 percent of the population is employed in the agricultural sector.
 Forestry is another industry that is increasing in importance.
 Fishing is both an important source of food and a vital export earner.
-The manufacturing industry produces a quarter of Mozambique's GDP, which includes production of processed foods, textiles, fertiliser and other products.
+The manufacturing industry produces a quarter of Mozambique's GDP, which includes the production of processed foods, textiles, fertiliser and other products.
 Mining operations produce coal, salt, gemstones, marble and minerals.

 In recent years, large natural gas reserves have been discovered, which has greatly affected the country's economy.
 The emerging gas industry is a great opportunity for skilled foreigners who can help manage overall operations.

 Humanitarian organisations also frequently have positions for expats in Mozambique.
-This may not lead to permanent employment but may work on more of a rotational basis.
+This may not lead to permanent employment, but may work on a rotational basis.
 Other possible sectors to consider include academia/research and healthcare.